 (See Appendix 5 – Specific Skills for Homeopathic Case Taking)

-Homeopathic Case Analysis
+10. Case Analysis in Homeopathy

+Case analysis is at the heart of the application of skills in practice.
+Competence in this necessary skill is critical for the practitioner and necessary to be taught in accredited schools.

+Competencies

-Analyze gathered data, identify essential features of the case and their relationships, assesses the relative value of all the information, and determine what information, if any, is missing that is needed for a proper homeopathic analysis.
+Analyze gathered data, identify essential features of the case and their relationships, assesses the relative value of all the information, and determine what information, if any, is missing that is needed for a complete homeopathic analysis.

+Identify signs of intergenerational trauma and institutional bias in cases.

+Consider how these broad, systemic forces may impact outcomes and exist as maintaining causes.

-Demonstrate ability to synthesize disparate information into a homeopathically meaningful totality and understanding of disease categories and from that develop a case management strategy based on sound homeopathic principles.
+Demonstrate ability to synthesize disparate information into a homeopathically meaningful totality and understanding of disease categories and from that analysis develop a case management strategy based on the knowledge of homeopathic principles.

 Analyze what needs to be addressed in a case; identify the central disturbance or center of gravity and themes of the case; identify what is distinguishing and characteristic within the ”totality” of symptoms in the mental, emotional and physical spheres -combined.
 Determine and record the effect on the case analysis of any information that is judged to be missing, incomplete, or contradictory.